Daddara/T-303-HUGB/README.md

 * Run the server in another terminal window:
 `python HospitalSystem_ctrl.py`

+* the credentials to generate report for hospital administrator:
+   * username: admin
+   * password: admin

 ## Running the frontend

 The frontend is provided only as a built web application, without the clear-text source code.
 You execute the frontend by opening the `build/index.html` file in a browser (Tested on Firefox, Chrome and Safari).